-At first glance, Vilnius is an odd city.
-It looks like a country town, Soviet city and grand European capital mashed together.
-It’s one of those cities that reveals its treasures slowly, and definitely rewards those who like alternative sights.
-As real locals, we’ll reveal some places and things in Vilnius that are unusual, hidden and not very highlighted.
+At first glance, Vilnius is a strange city.
+It looks like a country town, a Soviet city, and grand European capital mashed together.
+It’s one of those cities that reveals its treasures slowly and rewards those who like alternative sights.
+As real locals, we’ll reveal some places and things in Vilnius that are unusual, hidden, and not very highlighted.

-1) Romantic sunsets on Swedbank terrace
+Romantic sunsets on Swedbank terrace

-2) Memorials on the hidden cemetery
+Memorials on the hidden cemetery

-3) Unusual quirky sculptures
+Unusual quirky sculptures

 Monument of Frank Zappa isn’t the only quirky one in Vilnius.
 There are so many more weird and hidden sculptures!
-The lucky belly (rubbing it will bring you luck, of course!), the apple (as a gratitude to the people helping with charity), the angel of Uzupis (which symbolizes the freedom of Eastern European art) or the egg (which used to stand in Uzupis) – these are just few examples of crazy Lithuanian creativity!
+The lucky belly (rubbing it will bring you luck, of course!), the apple (as a gratitude to the people helping with charity), the angel of Uzupis (which symbolizes the freedom of Eastern European art) or the egg (which used to stand in Uzupis) – these are just a few examples of crazy Lithuanian creativity!
 Try to find all of them!

-4) Slow walk around Verkiai Palace
+Slow walk around Verkiai Palace

 What’s left of a once-superb classical mansion stands on a hill just to the north of Vilnius.
 The land here belonged to the Lithuanian grand dukes until 1387 when Grand Duke Jogaila, on his conversion to Christianity, gave it to the bishops for a summer residence.
-In 1780 a huge palace was built here, but Napoleon’s soldiers ravaged it in 1812.
+In 1780 a considerable palace was built here, but Napoleon’s soldiers ravaged it in 1812.
 It’s not just a palace.
 The surrounding area also makes Verkiai well worth a visit.
 It’s a fantastic place for a calm, relaxing stroll.
 Verkiai Palace has a lovely view across the River Neris valley and its endless forests.
 A legend tells how a sacred fire was once tended here at the edge of the ridge by a pagan priest and beautiful virgins.

-5) Making wishes on Stebuklas Miracle Tile
+Making wishes on Stebuklas Miracle Tile

-6) Book treasures of Mint Vinetu
+Book treasures of Mint Vinetu